kurrent-io/KurrentDB-Client-NodeJS/packages/db-client/README.md

 Tests are run exclusively against Long-Term Support (LTS) versions.
 While the code may function with older versions, we do not provide any guarantees or support for them.

-Server setup instructions can be found under the installation section of the [Kurrent Docs].
+Server setup instructions can be found under the installation section of the [KurrentDB Docs](https://docs.kurrent.io/server/v25.0/quick-start/installation.html).
 Follow the Docker setup for the simplest configuration.

 ## Example